lgarber-akamai/terraform-provider-linode/docs/resources/database_postgresql_v2.md

 * `cluster_size` - (Optional) The number of Linode Instance nodes deployed to the Managed Database. (default `1`)

+* `fork_restore_time` - (Optional) The database timestamp from which it was restored.

+* `fork_source` - (Optional) The ID of the database that was forked from.

 * [`updates`](#updates) - (Optional) Configuration settings for automated patch update maintenance for the Managed Database.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the Managed Database.

+* `ca_cert` - The base64-encoded SSL CA certificate for the Managed Database.

+* `created` - When this Managed Database was created.

+* `encrypted` - Whether the Managed Databases is encrypted.

+* `engine` - The Managed Database engine. (e.g. `postgresql`)

+* `host_primary` - The primary host for the Managed Database.

+* `host_secondary` - The secondary/private host for the managed database.

+* `pending_updates` - A set of pending updates.

+* `platform` - The back-end platform for relational databases used by the service.

+* `port` - The access port for this Managed Database.

+* `root_password` - The randomly-generated root password for the Managed Database instance.

+* `root_username` - The root username for the Managed Database instance.

+* `ssl_connection` - Whether to require SSL credentials to establish a connection to the Managed Database.

+* `status` - The operating status of the Managed Database.

+* `updated` - When this Managed Database was last updated.

+* `version` - The Managed Database engine version. (e.g. `13.2`)

+## pending_updates

+The following arguments are exposed by each entry in the `pending_updates` attribute:

+* `deadline` - The time when a mandatory update needs to be applied.

+* `description` - A description of the update.

+* `planned_for` - The date and time a maintenance update will be applied.

 ## updates